Solar hot water systems: Pros and Cons

 What are the pros and cons of Solar hot water systems?

 Let’s say you built a new home and you have to make a decision about which hot water system you want, then there are only four options in Australia.
 They are as hot water, instantaneous or via a tank, in some States still an electric hot water tank, a heat pump with a tank, and a solar hot water system.
 The choice largely depends on your locality, budget, and the environmental impact you aim to have.
+But what are the pros and cons of solar hot water systems?

-If you have an existing home, then you can always still replace the standard electric hot water tank with a new tank, but this option does not apply to new builds in many States.
+If you have an existing home, then you can always still replace the standard electric hot water system with a new tank, but this option does not apply to new builds in many States.
 This is because some Australian States have stringent energy efficiency regulations that encourage or mandate the use of more energy-efficient water heating systems in new constructions.

 Naturally, everyone would think a solar hot water system would be the clear financial and environmental winner because they will have lower running costs, as during sunny periods they do not use electricity to heat the water.
-Of course, if it’s cloudy or rainy the booster element will still draw electricity, just like the standard electric hot water tank.

 The pros of solar hot water systems